Ways to stay involved...

-Whether you graduated two years ago or 20 years ago, you are a cornerstone of our school’s success.
+Whether you graduated two years ago or 20 years ago, you are a cornerstone of our school’s future.
 We want to stay connected...

 Send an update when you change your email, phone or mailing address.
-This will help us to let you know about events, reunions and news that may interest you.
-Email email@example.com.
+This will help us to let you know about events, reunions, and news that may interest you.
+Email email@example.com or fill out our simple form.

-Refer a student!
-Send any names of students K-12 (or their parents) who you think would find EMS to be a good fit!
+Refer a student: Send names of students K-12 (or their parents) who you think would find EMS to be a good fit.
+Email firstname.lastname@example.org.
+Encourage them to schedule a visit!

-Volunteer!
-Let us know if you would like to speak in chapel, help with groundskeeping, serve on an alumni board, the board of trustees or help with events.
+Volunteer: Let us know if you would like to speak in chapel, help with grounds keeping, serve on the alumni board, the board of trustees or help with events.

 - Caitlin Helmuth '05 Tice, President